Putin watches first Russian nuclear drill since invasion of Ukraine

 And Kyiv has warned that the claims indicate Moscow itself could be preparing such an attack.

-Ahead of the exercise, military officials in Washington pointed out that in notifying the US the Russians were complying with arms control obligations.
+Ahead of the exercise, military officials in Washington pointed out that, in notifying the US, the Russians were complying with arms control obligations.

 Nato is also staging its own nuclear exercises, dubbed Steadfast Noon, in north-western Europe.
+The Western defensive alliance said training flights involving 14 countries were taking place until Sunday over Belgium, the UK and the North Sea.

+Russia's exercises were being held against a backdrop of a flagging campaign in southern and eastern Ukraine.

+Defence Minister Sergei Shoigu was seen on Russian TV saying that the aim of the drill was for military command and control to practise carrying out "a massive nuclear strike by the strategic nuclear forces in retaliation for the enemy's nuclear strike".